MarcelZama/Data-Science/README.md

 NumPy, short for Numerical Python, is a fundamental open-source library in Python for numerical and mathematical computations.
 It provides support for working with large, multi-dimensional arrays and matrices, along with a wide range of mathematical functions to operate on these arrays.
 NumPy serves as a foundation for numerous scientific and data analysis libraries in the Python ecosystem.

+*Keras*

+Keras is like a friendly, easy-to-use tool for building and training computer programs that can learn from data.
+It's particularly useful for creating things like image recognition, language understanding, and other smart features.
 #### *Technologies Used*

 #### *Techniques Used*